niebert/metronome/README.md

 * Chrome support for Webworkers to run offline - already mentioned by Scott Hudson 2016 - check causes

 ## Based on Offline Metronome of Scott Hudson
+This metronome is based on Scott Hudson great work for an Offline Javascript Metronome, that runs in your browser without internet connection.

+### History
+Scott Hudson used @cwilso's [HTML5 demo metronome](http://webaudiodemos.appspot.com/metronome/index.html) as a starting point.

+### Features
-Scsing @cwilso's [HTML5 demo metronome](http://webaudiodemos.appspot.com/metronome/index.html) as a starting point, I added several features commonly seen in professional metronomes, including:
+Scott added several features to @cwilso's [HTML5 demo metronome](http://webaudiodemos.appspot.com/metronome/index.html) which are commonly seen in professional metronomes, including:

 * variable meter input
 * support for triplet subdivisions